Diplodactylidae: Habitat

 Like other geckos, Diplodactylidae often live in warm areas that are around the temperature of 75–85 F. They mostly live in rain forests, up in the trees for protection.
 However, they are also found in cooler climates such as those found in southern New Zealand, where they have been found to be active in temperatures ranging from 1.4 to 31.9C.

 Reproduction

 Viviparity is notable as a trait unique to diplodactylids within Gekkota, with two species in New Caledonia from the genus Rhacodactylus and all species in New Zealand exhibiting this form of reproduction.

 Common traits

-Adhesion ability
+Adhesion and climbing ability

-All species possess some form of toepad, except Lucasium damaeum which shows strong evidence of toepads being secondarily lost.

-With the help of their adhesion ability they have on their feet, they are able to grip on to surfaces, making it easier for them to travel from one place to another.
+All species in this family possess some form of toepad, except for Lucasium damaeum, which shows strong evidence of toepads being secondarily lost.
+The ability for geckos to climb vertical surfaces is made possible by the hundreds of microscopic, hair-like fibers present on their toes, which are so fine and densely concentrated as to trap air between the gecko's toes and the surface they are adhering to.
+Effectively, the geckos do not "stick" or "adhere" to a surface, rather, they are able to utilize compressed air to grip.
+With the help of this ability they have on their feet, they are able to grip on to surfaces, making it easier for them to travel from one place to another.

-Based on a study, geckos like to grip onto coarse sandpaper-like surfaces because this material is similar to the type of surfaces they grip on to in their natural habitats.
-It was concluded that Diplodactylidae like to grip on to rough surfaces.
+Based on a study, captive geckos like to grip onto coarser, sandpaper- or bark-like surfaces, as opposed to smooth glass or plastic, as this material is similar to the type of surfaces they grip on to in their natural habitats.
+It was concluded that Diplodactylidae, in particular, like to grip-on to rough surfaces.